fluffyrobot19/project-assistant-v2/README.md

 ### Dependencies

-You will need Postgres and Docker to run the app.
+You will need Docker to run the app.

 ### How to run at this stage of development

+First, please make sure that you have Docker running.

-Please run the `RUN.sh` script from your terminal.
+Then please run the `RUN.sh` script from your terminal.

-This script will help set up your `.env` file as well as run the `Dockerfile` and `docker-compose.yml` files.
+This script will check if port 3000 and 5432 are free, for Flask and Postgres, as well as run the `Dockerfile` and `docker-compose.yml`˙files.

-Please also make sure to have your Docker application running and your Postgres server NOT running as there might be a conflict.
+A guest user is set up for the database in the `docker-compose.yml` file.

-After finishing, the script will also remove the recently created Docker image as well as `.env` file.
+After finishing, the script will also remove the recently created Docker image.

 ### Coming up...